 First, I must qualify my title.
 I love the dehydrator.
 You can read here, why we dehydrate and how much we love the time it saves.
-But I want to talk today about the harvest as a whole, and how you can manage to preserve your harvest with the little time that most of us have.
+Hacks to make your harvest easier includes using the freezer as well, and with some preserving methods, we have almost no prep for the vegetable.

 Let’s start with this scenario.